 This blog breaks down exactly how Claude retrieves and references web content—and what you can do to show up in its responses.

-• 8 specific tactics to get cited in Claude responses
+- Eight specific tactics to get cited in Claude responses using GEO principles.

-• How to future-proof your GEO strategy for Claude visibility
+- How to future-proof your GEO strategy to maintain Claude visibility as its answer engine evolves.

 What is Claude?